The ADHD Child Can Play

 It only need be representational.
 A single feather in a headband, a necktie, scrubs or even just a sign or patch fastened to clothing is enough to let a child jump into another role.
 Let the child use his or her imagination to help find costume pieces as part of the dramatic play process.
 And don't restrict them to the costume box.
 Colanders make great space helmets.

-When Sid's children were growing up, they had a "costume closet" with an assortment of coats, brightly colored shirts, hats and accessories such as scarves, belts, wigs and, of course, masks.
+When our children were growing up, we had a "costume closet" with an assortment of coats, brightly colored shirts, hats and accessories such as scarves, belts, wigs and, of course, masks.
 If an article of clothing became outdated, before disposing of it, they'd consider its costume potential.
 Putting together a costume for Halloween was always a big event.
 On top of that, living in New Orleans gives us Mardi Gras as a second costuming event each year.

 Playhouses and play tents.
 Giving a child a space of his or her own is a great way to encourage imaginative pretend play.
 Whether it's stretching a sheet over dining room chairs to make a house or a purchased indoor or outdoor playhouse or play tent with a theme, a child is free to role play and make up scenarios that could happen in the space.